PlanetaryRobotics/IrisRoverPackage/Apps/GroundSoftware/out/docs/IrisBackendv3/ipc/app_manager.md

                 status of internal tasks.
 From `asyncio.wait`.
             timeout (Optional[float], optional): Max runtime (as a failsafe).
                 From `asyncio.wait`.

+    `send_to(self, sock_name: str, msg: InterProcessMessage, subtopic_bytes: bytes = b'') ‑> None`
+    :   Asynchronously sends to the socket with the given name using its assigned topic (or all if no topic is assigned), optionally tagging the message with the given subtopic.

     `socket_rx_coro(self, sock_name: str) ‑> None`
     :   Coroutine for receiving data from a socket with the given name.